Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/re_engine/get_start.rst

 Getting Started
 ===============

-In order to prepare the framework for use, it is first necessary to build it.
-As mentioned in L1 regex-VM, we re-used VM instructions and compiler from popular `Oniguruma`_ library, which is the foundation of current Ruby `regex implementation`_.
+To prepare the framework for use, it is first necessary to build it.
+As mentioned in L1 regex-VM, the VM instructions are reused and compiled from the popular `Oniguruma`_ library, which is the foundation of current Ruby `regex implementation`_.

 .. _`Oniguruma`: https://github.com/kkos/oniguruma.git

 .. _`regex implementation`: https://github.com/k-takata/Onigmo

-To fit the instructions into FPGA and achieve reasonable performance, we cannot simply move the original Oniguruma-like OPs into our implementation without optimizing it.
+To fit the instructions into FPGA and achieve reasonable performance, you cannot simply move the original Oniguruma-like OPs into your implementation without optimizing it.
 Thus, the post-compiled OPs for FPGA is quite different from the one in Oniguruma.
 A software compiler which is responsible for tranforming the post-compiled OPs to our desired instructions is provided in ``L1/src/sw``.

-Builds the ``libxfcompile.so`` (the software compiler) simply by:
+It builds the ``libxfcompile.so`` (the software compiler) simply by:

 .. code-block:: sh